rwblickhan/astro-rwblickhan.org/src/content/til/20230615-relative-line-numbers-in-vim.md

 Luckily, vim provides a better way.
 You can use relative line numbers to display a count of how far each line is from the current line.
-In particular, if you enable the "hybrid" mode, by setting both `number` and `relativenumber` at the same time, the current line will still show the absolute line number, which can still be useful.
+In particular, if you enable the "hybrid" mode, by setting both `number` and `relativenumber` at the same time, the current line will still show the absolute line number, which can be useful.
 This makes it trivial to jump wherever you want on screen.

 ```vimscript